 As long as needed, but generally you’ll be with me for half a day, including 1-2 hours in the water.
 I limit my shoots to one per day, and I don’t set any fixed session duration.
 Why?
 So you get the attention you deserve, and you never feel rushed.
 We all have nerves in front of the camera, that’s natural.
 And none of my new clients have ever done an underwater shoot before.
 Feeling comfortable and confident while becoming familiar with the underwater process might come quickly to you… or it might take a bit of time.
 I give you that time, and the results are worth it.

 I sure do!
 My studio’s private dressing room has a vast wardrobe of dresses, skirts, wraps… in endless colours to mix and match.
 All the fabrics were chosen for the dreamy way they move underwater.

 Yes, I photograph nudes, implied nudes, and boudoir/lingerie.

 Most definitely.
-I have public liability and professional indemnity insurances, as every professional photographer should.
+As a professional photographer, I hold public liability and professional indemnity insurances.